Last Updated:

 Prices are cheaper in April, May & early November because that’s the main rainy months.
 And rain in Uganda is a serious thing.
 This is high altitude tropical rainforest country.
 Rain is serious here and can affect your safari significantly.
 Given the prices are not that much cheaper, don’t choose this time to come just to save a few bucks.

-Uganda has a good choice of scheduled and private safaris.
-If you are a couple and need to keep costs down then taking a scheduled safari is an ideal way to go.
-Rwanda is mainly private touring.
+UUganda has a good choice of scheduled and private safaris.
+If you are a couple and need to keep costs down, then taking a scheduled safari is an ideal way to go.
+However Rwanda offers private touring.

 Gorilla Express